-- 1. The College had plans to start a Research Centre of its own with self-sustained infrastructure for Doctoral thesis.
-After proceeding towards fulfilment of that agenda, the affiliating University -conferred the status of a Research Centre to the Institution by the name 'Swami Vivekananda Research Centre for Multidisciplinary Research in Basic Sciences & Social Sciences' in this academic session. - 2.
-The research infrastructure includes an array of sophisticated scientific instruments like HPTLC, UV & IR Spectrophotometers, Fluorophotometer, Geldoc, Leica digital 3-D and 2-D Microscopes, Beckmann Ultracentrifuge, High precision balance etc. The College keeps on enriching its instrumental facility.
-For example, in this Academic Session the College has procured a Gas Chromatography instrument for research in the Department of Chemistry. - 3.
-With the day-to-day expansion in research work in the College, there is increasing demand for lab space.
-In this academic session two new research labs have been constructed for research work in Plant Tissue Culture and Mycopathology. - 4.
-Many of the newly joined Faculty members have been encouraged to submit Minor Research Projects.
+1. The College had plans to start a Research Centre of its own with self-sustained infrastructure for Doctoral thesis.
+A Research Centre by the name 'Swami Vivekananda Research Centre for Multidisciplinary Research in Basic Sciences & Social Sciences' has started to function in this academic session.

+2. The research infrastructure includes an array of sophisticated scientific instruments like HPTLC, UV & IR Spectrophotometers, Fluorophotometer, Geldoc, Leica digital 3-D and 2-D Microscopes, Beckmann Ultracentrifuge, High precision balance etc. The College keeps on enriching its instrumental facility.
+For example, in this Academic Session the College has procured a HPLC, Fluorescence Inverted Microscope, CO2 Incubator, Western Blotting system for research in the Department of Chemistry and Botany.

+3. With the day-to-day expansion in research work in the College, there is increasing demand for lab space.
+In this academic session two new research labs have been constructed for research work in Cancer Cell line.

+4. Many of the newly joined Faculty members have been encouraged to submit Minor Research Projects.
 Some of them are already preparing their project proposals.